tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 If any Sub-Xsheets are used in the scene, they are displayed after the main Xsheet where they are exposed.

-The information displayed in the header and the appearance of the HTML table can be set by editing the following files located in the folder ``OpenToonz stuff\profiles\layouts\settings`` :
+The information displayed in the header and the appearance of the HTML table can be set by editing the following files located in the folder ``Tahoma stuff\profiles\layouts\settings`` :

 - ``xsheet_html.xml``  contains the information used for the HTML Xsheet header, and the size for the tables used to represent the Xsheet content.